August 27, 2015

 I want to thank everyone involved in the planning, design, and implementation of our new curriculum for their input and tireless efforts.
 Extraordinary thanks are due to Richard Belitsky, MD, deputy dean for education, whose leadership in medical education has made our medical school stronger, and to Michael Schwartz, PhD, associate dean for curriculum, who has been at the fore of the curriculum overhaul.
-I am also enormously grateful to Susan Larkin, the project manager of the curriculum rebuild; to all of our education faculty and staff, including those in the TLC and the leaders of the new Integrated Courses and Clerkships; our exceptional teachers; and the hundreds of faculty and students who served on the strategic planning and rebuild committees and supported this process.For more information on the new curriculum, please visit http://medicine.yale.edu/education/rebuild/.
+I am also enormously grateful to Susan Larkin, the project manager of the curriculum rebuild; to all of our education faculty and staff, including those in the TLC and the leaders of the new Integrated Courses and Clerkships; our exceptional teachers; and the hundreds of faculty and students who served on the strategic planning and rebuild committees and supported this process.For more information on the new curriculum, please visit the Medical Education at Yale curriculum page.

 In closing, I'd like to take this opportunity to wish you well as we begin another semester at Yale School of Medicine.